jamesholehouse/jamesholehouse.github.io/_posts/2022-10-12-phd-awarded.md

 ---
 layout: post
-title: "PhD awarded for thesis "Model reduction, mechanistic modelling and transience in models of stochastic chemical kinetics" "
+title: "PhD awarded for thesis \"Model reduction, mechanistic modelling and transience in models of stochastic chemical kinetics\" "
 ---

 Recently I was awarded my PhD in Quantitative and Mathematical Biology for my thesis on stochastic modelling in gene expression,